annaharri89/stitchCounterV2/README.md

 - make it so you can delete a project or multiple projects after confirming you want to delete them
 - make it so the user can select if it's "Rows" or "Rounds for each project"
 - bug: the counter projects lose progress if you go directly to the library page
+- once you've solidified the color scheme, make sure three button navigation phones looks right
+- make sure you're handling the db correctly, does it need closed at any point?